 4. Be the Horse of a Different Color

 Look at the listings that appear around yours.
-What could you say to set your listing apart and outshine the others?Can you highlight your strengths, specialty or niche?
-You have to keep it around 45-55 characters or less, but here are a few examples:
+What could you say to set your listing apart and outshine the others?

 - The KC Wedding Planner for Chic, Urban Events - My Company